hamomoding02-source/demo-repo/begin.md

 # begginer to this

-i am learnibg how to use it.
+i am learning how to use it.